 Promotion and communication of the need for a long term focus on achieving results and the means by which they can be achieved is recognised as a key function.
-See Road safety management.
+See Erso web text on Road safety management.
 In the ISO 39001 standard, the organisation is required to establish a communication strategy as well as promote its own responsibility as well as the shared RTS responsibility of each interested party.